simp/simp-doc/docs/changelogs/latest.rst

 pupmod-simp-auditd
 ^^^^^^^^^^^^^^^^^^

-* Revert back to using the native service provider for the auditd service since puppet fixed the service handling.
+* Revert back to using the native service provider for the auditd service
 * Allow users to opt-out of hooking the audit dispatchers into the SIMP rsyslog module using `auditd::config::audisp::syslog::rsyslog = false` or, alternatively, setting `simp_options::syslog = false`.